The Christian Doppler Foundation

 This involves carrying out research, development and teaching projects for the benefit of Austrian science and the economy, as well as related publishing and documenting activities.
 We also support scientific research activities, and the application of their findings.

-In 1972, the Salzburg Federal Parliament debated establishing a Christian Doppler Foundation, and decided to set up the Christian Doppler Prize.
+In 1972, the parliament of the province of Salzburg debated establishing a Christian Doppler Foundation, and decided to set up the Christian Doppler Prize.
 Together with Wolfgang Amadeus Mozart, Christian Andreas Doppler is Salzburg’s most world-famous inhabitant.
 Thanks to their fundamental importance to the natural sciences, technology and medicine, as well as their epistemological dimension, which shapes our modern world view, it is impossible to imagine our modern daily lives without Christian Doppler’s pioneering scientific findings.

 The Doppler principle is the foundation for many subjects of study: from astronomy to space flight, from fundamental tests of relativity to materials physics, and to the study of fluid dynamics, biology, medicine and quantum theory.